project-chip/connectedhomeip/examples/lighting-app/bouffalolab/README.md

     `chip-bl702-lighting-example.flash.py` will generate under build output
     folder for BL602 or BL702 building.

+    > Note 1, `*.flash.py` should be ran under Matter build environment;
+    > if python module `bflb_iot_tool` is not found, please try to do `source scripts/bootstrap.sh` or install as `pip3 install bflb-iot-tool`.<br>
-    > Note, different build options will generate different output folder.
+    > Note 2, different build options will generate different output folder.

-    > Note, make sure terminal is under Matter build environment.
-If not, python tool `bflb-iot-tool` should be install as `pip3 install bflb-iot-tool`.

     Download operation steps as below, please check `help` option of script for more detail.